awesomemotive/WP-Mail-SMTP/readme.txt

 13. Email Alerts - Get notified about failed emails (Pro)

 == Changelog ==

+= 3.5.1 - 2022-07-14 =
+- Changed: Removed MailPoet from the list of conflicting plugins.
+- Fixed: PHP warning for undefined variable when using the Default (none) mailer.

 = 3.5.0 - 2022-07-14 =
 - Added: Check if `wp_mail` function is overwritten.